-- Information gathered when you choose to participate in utility programs, such as those related to energy efficiency.
+- Detailed usage data and information if you choose to participate in special programs, such as those related to energy efficiency.

 We collect customer information in a variety of ways, including:

-- When you contact us to set up or manage your home or business electric account.
+- When we set up or manage your home or business electric account.

-- When you choose to participate in a utility program, such as those related to energy efficiency, load management, on-bill financing, or school programs.
+- When you choose to participate in a special program, such as those related to energy efficiency, load management, on-bill financing, or school programs.

 - When you use electricity, usage data is recorded by our meters.